 I am going to name my style: Dauntless with a Twist.

-Challenge: Choose confidence in 2021.
+Choose confidence in 2021.
+Name your style and stick with it.
 I will try to express my road to confidence in my future posts, but there is more than one path.

 PS: Yes, I would want to be in the dauntless faction in the Divergent series, but realistically I am divergent.